Research

 Work in progress

 - Croissant, Aurel & Lars Lott (2024).
 Democratic Resilience in the Twenty-First Century.
 Search for an analytical framework and explorative analysis.
-Under Review
+Revise and Resubmit

 - Lott, Lars & Lutz Bornmann (2024).
 Is research performance related to academic freedom?
 A large-scale empirical analysis on the national level.
 Under Review

-- Lott, Lars (2024).
+- Lott, Lars (2025).
 How Academic Freedom Evolves.
 The Non-Democratic Roots of University Education and the Emergence of Academic Freedom.
-Work in progress
+Under Review

 - Lott, Lars (2021).
 How do past repression and indoctrination affect redistributive preferences?
 Work in progress